ndm767/ApolloRaytracer/README.md

 # ApolloRaytracer

-A hobby raytracer written in C++ and using SDL2 for output
+A hobby blinn-phong shaded ray-tracer written in C++

+## Features

+- SDL2 Window output
+- Keyboard controls
+- Blinn-Phong shading
+- Reflections
+- Refractions
+- Basic multithreading
+- Sphere geometry
+- Triangle geometry
+- Mesh geometry / model loading
+- AABB for mesh-ray collisions
+- Environment mapping
+- Basic material system
+- ASCII output (doesn't play well with environment mapping, works better if you decrease terminal font, can be enabled in `ApolloRaytracer.cpp`)
+- JSON scene loading
+- Multiple cameras and ability to cycle through them
+- Multiple lights

 ## Controls

 - WASD to move
 - QE to move up and down
 - arrow keys for camera rotation
-- scenes are loaded using json files, examples can be seen in the assets/scenes folder
+- scenes are loaded using a JSON file (examples can be seen in `assets/scenes/`)
+- command line options can be seen by running `./apollo --help`

 ## Building